Skip to Main Content

 Postsecondary Training

 There are several ways to become a nuclear medicine technologist.
-You can complete at minimum a two-year certificate program, a two-year associate's degree program, or a four-year bachelor's degree program in nuclear medicine technology.
+You can complete a two-year associate's degree program or a four-year bachelor's degree program in nuclear medicine technology.
 Professional training is available at some colleges as part of a bachelor's or associate's program, and it ranges from two to four years in length.
-Some hospitals and technical schools also offer certificate training programs.
 Whatever program you decide to attend, make sure it is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).
-Information on accredited programs is available at the JRCNMT Web site, https://www.jrcnmt.org.
-There are accredited training programs in the United States and Puerto Rico.
+Information on accredited programs is available on the JRCNMT Web site, https://www.jrcnmt.org/programs.

 Some educational programs are designed for individuals who already have a background in a related health care field, such as radiologic technology, sonography, or nursing.
 These programs are usually one year in length.
 A good knowledge of anatomy and physiology is helpful.
 Course work in nuclear medicine technologist programs includes radiation biology and protection, radioactivity and instrumentation, radiopharmaceuticals and their use on patients, and therapeutic nuclear medicine.